-As a result of their sacrifice in World War II, Chinese were finally able to claim the opportunities and rights afforded other Canadians.
-They were offered citizenship and the right to vote, which in turn, led to membership in professional societies such as law and engineering previously closed to them.
+As a result of their sacrifice in the Second World War, Chinese in Canada were finally able to claim the opportunities and rights afforded other Canadians.
+They were offered citizenship and the right to vote.
+Those privileges led, in turn, to membership in professional societies such as law, engineering and medicine — important careers previously closed to Asians.

 However, despite their courage and patriotism, there are few official displays dedicated to Chinese Canadian participation in either war.

-The role of our museum society is to collect, record and preserve artifacts, memorabilia and photographs and tell their wartime stories.
-Today, we also seek to educate a new generation of Canadians on the role the Chinese played in our country’s history.
+The role of our museum society is to research, collect, record and preserve stories, artifacts, memorabilia and photographs that help illustrate this important part of Canadian history.
+Today, we also work to educate a new generation of Canadians on the role the Chinese played in our country’s history.

-We not only operate a museum – which is located within Chinese Cultural Centre complex in Vancouver’s Chinatown – we also organize tours and talks, and undertake special projects designed to promote awareness of the experience of Chinese Canadian soldiers.
+We also organize tours and talks, and undertake special projects designed to promote awareness of the contribution and experiences of Chinese Canadian soldiers.

 We hold monthly meetings that anyone is invited to attend.
-To join an upcoming meeting, please send us an email (see below).
+To join an upcoming meeting, or to find out more about our work, please send us an email (see below).